-- approved emissions testing of such unit performed by or for the manufacturer, - (iv) If the data in subparagraph (C)(i), (C)(ii) or (C)(iii) of this subdivision are not available, the rate of emissions shall be calculated using the data or emissions estimation techniques that result in the highest rate of emissions from the following EPA publications: - I. Compilation of Air Pollutant Emission Factors (AP-42), - II.
-AIRS Facility Subsystem Emission Factors, or - III.
-The Emission Inventory Improvement Program (EIIP), or - (v) If the data in subparagraph (C)(i), (C)(ii), (C)(iii) or (C)(iv) of this subdivision are not available, the emission rate shall be calculated using another source of emissions data that is approved by the commissioner; - (D) For an emergency engine not subject to 40 CFR 63 Subpart ZZZZ, daily records of the operating hours of such engine, identifying the operating hours of emergency and non-emergency use and the reason for each period of emergency or non-emergency operation.
-For an emergency engine subject to 40 CFR 63 Subpart ZZZZ, records required by 40 CFR 63.6655; - (E) The date and work performed for repairs, replacement of parts and other maintenance; - (F) For each emission unit for each tune-up conducted pursuant to subsection (f) of this section, the date on which the emission unit is tuned-up; the name, title and affiliation of the person performing the tune-up, and a description of work performed, and - (G) Copies of all documents submitted to the commissioner pursuant to this section.
+- approved emissions testing of such unit performed by or for the manufacturer, - (iv) If the data in subparagraph (C)(i), (C)(ii) or (C)(iii) of this subdivision are not available, the rate of emissions shall be calculated using the data or emissions estimation techniques that result in the highest rate of emissions from the following EPA publications: - (I) Compilation of Air Pollutant Emission Factors (AP-42), - (II) AIRS Facility Subsystem Emission Factors, or - (III) The Emission Inventory Improvement Program (EIIP), or - (v) If the data in subparagraph (C)(i), (C)(ii), (C)(iii) or (C)(iv) of this subdivision are not available, the emission rate shall be calculated using another source of emissions data that is approved by the commissioner; - (D) The date and work performed for repairs, replacement of parts and other maintenance; - (E) For each emission unit for each tune-up conducted pursuant to subsection (f) of this section, the date on which the emission unit is tuned-up; the name, title and affiliation of the person performing the tune-up, and a description of work performed, and - (F) Copies of all documents submitted to the commissioner pursuant to this section. - (3) The owner or operator of an emergency engine shall make and keep the following records: - (A) For an emergency engine not subject to 40 CFR 63 Subpart ZZZZ, daily records of the operating hours of such engine, identifying the operating hours of emergency and non-emergency use and the reason for each period of emergency or non-emergency operation.
+For an emergency engine subject to 40 CFR 63 Subpart ZZZZ, records required by 40 CFR 63.6655; - (B) The date and work performed for repairs, replacement of parts and other maintenance; - (C) For each emission unit for each tune-up conducted pursuant to subsection (f) of this section, the date on which the emission unit is tuned-up; the name, title and affiliation of the person performing the tune-up, and a description of work performed, and - (D) Copies of all documents submitted to the commissioner pursuant to this section.